thanasisn/SDR_enhancement_LAP/article/article.md

 #     text: "Another author footnote."
 # abstract: |
 #   In this study we investigate the characteristics of global horizontal irradiance
-#   enhancement events induced by clouds over Thessaloniki for the period 1994 -- 2023
-#   using data recorded every one minute.
-We identified the cloud enhancement (CE)
-#   events by creating an appropriate cloud-free irradiance reference with the use of a
-#   radiative transfer model and aerosol optical depth data from a collocated Cimel sun
-#   photometer and a Brewer spectrophotometer.
-We found a trend in CE events of
-#   \(45.6\pm 21.9\,\text{cases}/\text{year}\), and a trend in the CE events
-#   irradiation of \(116.9\pm 67.8\,\text{kJ}/\text{year}\).
-The peak of the CE events
-#   was observed during May and June.
-The analysis of the total duration of CE events
-#   showed that durations longer than 5 minutes are very rare, with exceptions lasting
-#   over an hour and up to 140 minutes.
-Finally, we have detected enhancements above
-#   the total solar irradiance at the top of the atmosphere of up to
-#   \(400\,\text{W}/\text{m}^{2}\), with the \(75\,\%\) of the cases below
 #   \(200\,\text{W}/\text{m}^{2}\).
 The most active period of these extreme events is
 #   spring -- early summer with a secondary peak in autumn.